vfiftyfive/StatefulSets-devops-playground/main.md

 ```
 128
 ```
 128 documents have been added to our database.
-If you want further check the content, you can run:
+If you want to further check the content, you can run:
 ```
 > db.characters.find({})
 ...